BuilderIO/nextjs-shopify/README.md

 You should already have a [Shopify](https://www.shopify.com/online-store) account and store created before starting as well.

 **Introduction**

-This starter kit is everything you need to get your own self hosted Next.js project powered by Builder.io for content and Shopify as an e-commerce back office.

 After following this guide you will have